0ZMilad/todo-list/README.md

 * CSS3: For styling the app.
 * JavaScript: To handle the interactive functionality of the app.
 * Local Storage: To save todos for persistent data across browser sessions.

+Note V2 version of this task tracker will be added soon to github.